Image of table place setting with healthy food arranged to form a clock on a plate.

 • Clinical Evidence for Effective Interventions

-This free workshop, which is open to the public, aligns with the goals of the NIH Common Fund’s Nutrition for Precision Health powered by the All of Us Research Program, NHLBI nutrition research priorities, and the NIH Sleep Research Plan.
+This free workshop, which was open to the public, aligned with the goals of the NIH Common Fund’s Nutrition for Precision Health powered by the All of Us Research Program, NHLBI nutrition research priorities, and the NIH Sleep Research Plan.

 View the agenda and learn more about the workshop.